visgl/deck.gl/docs/api-reference/aggregation-layers/gpu-grid-layer.md

 ### Unsupported props

-Due to the nature of GPU Aggregation implementation following CPUGridLayer props are not supported by this layer.
+Due to the nature of GPU Aggregation implementation, the following `CPUGridLayer` props are not supported by this layer.

 `upperPercentile` `lowerPercentile` `elevationUpperPercentile`, `elevationLowerPercentile`, `getColorValue`, `getElevationValue`, `onSetColorDomain` and `onSetElevationDomain`